linnarsson-lab/loompy/README.md

 Loom files are based on [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format), a file format suitable for large multidimensional datasets.
 They are designed to be mostly created once, then used as read-only.
 They **do not** support writing and reading concurrently.
-They also do no support journalling, so if something happens during a write, the **entire file can be lost**.
+They also do not support journalling, so if something happens during a write, the **entire file can be lost**.
 Therefore, do not use loom files as your primary data storage.
 They are for working with data, not keeping it safe.